 Shonta Kishiqweb (Campbell)

 Boozhoo, Yáu!
 My name is Shonta Kishiqweb.
-I am 23 years old and identify as two spirit.
+I am 24 years old and identify as two spirit.
 On my maternal side of my family we are Anishinaabe.
 On my paternal side of my family we are Haíɫzaqv, Wuikinuxv and Saulteaux.
 My traditional last name, Kishiqweb derives from Lac des Mille Lac through my mother’s side of the family.
 I was born and currently reside in xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səlilwətaɬ which is now known as Vancouver, British Columbia.
 I am currently working and living in Vancouver’s Downtown Eastside- Strathcona neighborhood.
-I have been a Support Worker for Indigenous Women overcoming domestic and substance abuse in the Downtown Eastside for three years now.
-I am always very proud of my family, the work we do within our community and the healing that takes place everyday.
+I have been a Support Worker for Indigenous Women overcoming domestic and substance abuse in the Downtown Eastside for four years, and I have been a Peer Support Worker for Sḵwx̱wú7mesh Nation in Yuustway- Community Health and Wellness for one year now.
+I stared this ‘small business’ in memory of my grandfather David “Bimbo” Martin after his passing and I am thankful for the opportunities it has brought me, he would be proud.

 David Martin (aka Bimbo)